Shaphen/data-tracking-challenge-DOSIS/README.md

-## DOSIS Challenge Notes (README):
+## Notes (README):
-Thank you for allowing me the opportunity to take this challenge.
 Here you will find my completed product with information on various decisions I made throughout the process.
 Here are a few pictures and gifs for your reference

 ### Main Page
 ![first-load](https://github.com/Shaphen/shaphen_bee_challenged/blob/master/app/assets/images/first_load.png)